 With that being said, bringing a will contest can be made significantly easier if you choose to work with an attorney.
 But not only that, your chances of successfully contesting the will could increase as well.

 Now that you understand the basics of contesting a will, take a few minutes to review our answers to your frequently asked questions.
-If you continue to have questions, we encourage you to schedule a free consultation with our probate attorneys, who would be more than happy to help.
+If you continue to have questions, we encourage you to request a free consultation with our probate attorneys, who would be more than happy to help.

 Can you contest a will without a lawyer?